fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Think about using stack resize logic in box
   - Maybe label resizeFactor should default to zero?
 What about button/others?
+  - Add maxLines config option to label
+  - Think about using stack resize logic in box
     - Maybe whats needed are custom min/max options for box content
+  - Add resize limit in Handlers (to avoid infinite loop)
+  - Make button use label + box (way too much duplicated code)
   - Auto scroll affects dropdown when listView is displayed
   - Maybe do not resize Single if size did not change?
 First step towards resize improvements